 Table of contents

-If you want Ongoing to be able to trigger automatic printouts on printers in your warehouse, the Ongoing Printer Service needs to be installed on one of your servers.
-The Ongoing Printer Service is a small service which polls your Ongoing system for files to print.
-Once a file to be printed is retrieved it will be sent to the specified printer.
+If you want Ongoing WMS to be able to trigger automatic printouts on printers in your warehouse, the Ongoing Printer Service needs to be installed on one of your servers.
+The Ongoing Printer Service is a small service which polls Ongoing WMS for files to print.
+When the service has retrieved a file, it will send it to the specified printer.

 This guide covers the installation of the Ongoing Printer Service and provides a brief description of how it works.
-To read more about how printing in Ongoing works generally, please see this guide.
+To read more about how printing in Ongoing WMS works, please see this guide.
+For help with troubleshooting an already installed printer service (along with frequently asked questions), please see this guide.

-The Ongoing Printer Service uses the SOAP API of Ongoing.
+The Ongoing Printer Service uses the API of Ongoing WMS.
 The service will poll the API, checking if there are any files to print.
-Once handling the result it the service will wait for 50 milliseconds before polling again, ensuring that all created to be printed are printed as fast as possible.

 The service writes errors to the Windows Event Log (EVT).
-If an error occurs the service thread will pause for one minute before resuming.
+If an error occurs, the service will pause for one minute before resuming.

 - It needs to run Windows and have the .NET framework installed.